zachatrocity/hTunes/README.md

 the file should be saved whenever a change is made to a song or playlist, but you should only save it once when the app terminates.)~~

-10. Song information can be modified directly in the data grid when viewing All Music.
-Song info should not be editable when viewing a playlist.
+~~10.
+Song information can be modified directly in the data grid when viewing All Music.
+Song info should not be editable when viewing a playlist.~~

 ~~11.
 The main window should be resizable, and the contents should stretch/shrink to fit the size of the window.~~